maxint-rd/TinySoftWire/README.md

     myWire.setDataU8(0, _i2cAddress);
     break;
   case 0xFF:  // get the device type id, used to identify the device type
-    myWire.setDataU32(0, 0xCODEDBAD);  // a 4-byte HEX-value can form a recognizable type ID
+    myWire.setDataU32(0, 0xC0DEDBAD);  // a 4-byte HEX-value can form a human-readable type ID
     break;
    }
 }